adrien-ben/vulkan-examples-rs/README.md

 You can run one of the following example.

-- rt_triangle: Ray-traced triangle with a Vulan setup a bit more involved and using some abstractions.
+- rt_triangle: Ray-traced triangle.
 - rt_shadows: Ray-traced gltf model with simulated sunlight shadow.
 It has one BLAS with multiple geometries.
 Light and camera controls with imgui.
 - rt_reflections: Ray-traced iterative (not recursive) reflections.
+- triangle: Rasterized triangle.
+- gpu_particles: Particles simulated on the gpu using a compute shader.

 ```ps1
 # Powershell example (all scripts have a .sh version)